The Best Beach Wedding Dresses and Bohemian Dress Trends

 What’s the best wedding dress style for a beach wedding?

-For a breathtaking beach wedding we would suggest ruffles, which will move beautifully in the sea breeze.
-Or for a more demure affair, why not try something with a statement lace or keyhole back.
+For a breathtaking beach wedding we would suggest a bohemian wedding dress, which will move beautifully in the sea breeze.
+Or why not try something with a statement lace or keyhole back.

 W419 by Alexia